Twitter ‘Bots’ Becoming More ‘Human,’ Will Influence 2020 Presidential Election, New Research Study Says

 In 2016, the bots frequently reposted the same messages over and over again — but each time from the same account.
 But in 2018, the distribution of identical messages was shared among multiple bots, the study found.

-While the study did not draw conclusions as to how greatly the Twitter bots influenced the outcomes of the 2016 and 2018 elections, the authors warned that the growing “mutability” of bots “should be cause of concern when considering the integrity of the online information ecosystem, especially with respect to online political discussions.”
+While the study did not draw conclusions as to how greatly the Twitter bots influenced the outcomes of the 2016 and 2018 elections, the authors warned that the growing “mutability” of bots “should be the cause of concern when considering the integrity of the online information ecosystem, especially with respect to online political discussions.”